 |Blackwater Valley Footpath||23 miles (37 km)||This is a nice easy waterside walk along the Blackwater River from Aldershot to Swallowfield.|

 The walk starts at the delightful Rowhill Nature Reserve in Aldershot and heads along the river to Farnborough, passing Gold Valley Lakes and Willow Park on the way.
 From Farnborough you continue through Frimley Hatches Nature Reserve and Blackwater to the splendid Tri Lakes Country Park near Yately.
 The final section takes you on to Swallowfield via Eversley.
 View Full Details>>

 |Box Hill Country Park||2 miles (4 km)||This park is run by the National Trust and has a number of splendid walking trails to enjoy.
 There are panoramic views of the western Weald and a riverside stroll along the River Mole.
 There are also excellent facilities with the Box Tree cafe and shop which sells local produce.
-Box Hill is located ust north of Dorking in Surrey.|
+Box Hill is located just north of Dorking in Surrey.|

 |Brighton Way||54 miles (87 km)||A super route though the South Downs from Horley to Brighton.
 The trail passes Crawley, Haywards Heath and Burgess Hill before finishing on the south coast.
 The walk has several train stations dotted along the route so you can easily do this one in manageable sections.
-Highlights include the Ardingly Nature Reserve and reservoir near Balcombe.
+Highlights include the Ardingly Nature Reserve and Ardingly Reservoir near Balcombe.
+Near here there's also fine views of the impressive Ouse Valley Viaduct, one of the most photographed sites on the path.
 The walk also climbs Ditchling Beacon where there are fabulous views of the South Downs.
 View Full Details>>|

 |Claremont Park||2 miles (4 km)||This is a walk through Claremont Park and the beautiful Claremont Landscape Garden in Esher.
 The park boasts a wonderful large lake, wide lawns and an unusual turfed amphitheatre.|

 If you would like to continue your exercise why not visit the nearby Esher Common with its footpaths, woodland, ponds and cycle track.
 View Full Details>>